xupeiwust/deepforge/README.md

 Finally, navigate to [http://localhost:8888](http://localhost:8888) to start using DeepForge!
 For more, detailed instructions, check out the [wiki](https://github.com/dfst/deepforge/wiki/Installation-Guide).

+Also, be sure to check out the other available features of the `deepforge` cli; it can be used to update, manage your torch installation, uninstall deepforge and run individual components!

 ## Interested in contributing?
 Contributions are welcome!
 Either fork the project and submit some PR's or shoot me an email about getting more involved!